Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 1. The IRS can assert personal liability against a fiduciary by either:

-1. Filing a suit under IRC § 7402(a) against the fiduciary in a federal district court, or
+1. Filing a suit under IRC 7402(a) against the fiduciary in a federal district court, or

-2. issuing a notice of fiduciary liability to the fiduciary under IRC § 6901(a)(1)(B).
+2. Issuing a notice of fiduciary liability to the fiduciary under IRC 6901(a)(1)(B).
 The notice gives the fiduciary the right to challenge the determination in the United States Tax Court.

-2. The statute of limitations for filing suit against a fiduciary under 31 USC § 3713(b) is the same as the statute of limitations for collecting the underlying tax assessment.
-United States v.
+2. Generally, the statute of limitations for filing suit against a fiduciary under 31 USC 3713(b) is the same as the statute of limitations for collecting the underlying tax assessment.
+See United States v.
 Motsinger, 123 F.2d 585 (4th Cir.
-1941); United States v.
-Dawkins, 464 F. Supp.
-713 (W.D.N.C.1979), rev’d on other grounds, 629 F.2d 972 (4th Cir.
-1980).
+1941).
+Some cases suggest that it may be possible to successfully assert a longer statute of limitations for filing suit under 31 USC 3713(b) against a fiduciary.
+See U.S. v.
+Moriarty, 8 F.3d 329 (6th Cir.
+1993).
+Consult Area Counsel if the CSED is close or has expired and a fiduciary may be liable.

 3. The statute of limitations for issuing a notice of fiduciary liability to the fiduciary is the later of one year after the fiduciary liability arises or the expiration of the statute of limitations for collecting the underlying tax liability.
-IRC § 6901(c)(3).
+See IRC 6901(c)(3).

-4. The Government may be able to bring an action on the bond that fiduciaries are often required to post to serve as a fiduciary.
-The Government may also seek removal of the fiduciary for misconduct.
+4. The government may be able to bring an action on the bond that fiduciaries are often required to post to serve as a fiduciary.
+The government may also seek removal of the fiduciary for misconduct.

-5. A fiduciary’s defenses to liability under 31 USC § 3713(b) include:
+5. A fiduciary’s defenses to liability under 31 USC 3713(b) include:

 1. The fiduciary had no knowledge of the federal tax debt.